-We were not warned to beware of telltale signs of joint pain, since 20% of psoriasis sufferers develop an even worse autoimmune condition that could attack his joints.
+We were not warned to beware of telltale signs of joint pain, since 20% of psoriasis sufferers develop an even worse condition that attacks their joints, called psoriatic arthritis (which Shane would later be diagnosed with).
 That would be a rheumatologist’s area of concern, I guess.

 Nobody else seemed to be asking the same question I was: Why?

 Why was his body attacking itself?
 Why had the immune system that normally protected him gone awry?
-Why would he have this forever?
+Would he really have this forever?
 And why could we only expect it to get worse?

 I had already been a dietitian for several years when my husband received his first autoimmune diagnosis.
-But my training thus far had given me no tools to help with autoimmunity.
-Indeed, I thought that was out of my practice scope.
+But my conventional-medicine training had given me few tools to help with autoimmunity.

-I focused my studies on “why”.
-At first I could find no answers.
-My go-to sources for good information gave mostly lists of medications as treatments, and possibly some vague lifestyle recommendations (can you relate?)
+At first, I could find no answers.
+My go-to sources for good information gave mostly lists of medications as treatments and possibly some vague lifestyle recommendations.

-Frustrated, but determined, I expanded my search to research articles, books, and podcasts.
+Frustrated, but determined, I expanded my research to research articles, books, and podcasts from other experts.
 I consumed everything I could get my hands on and curated nuggets of information into a plan that might help my husband.

 Our hope that he could do more than suffer through this was rekindled.
 I was thrilled with the information I was discovering.

-When I began to “experiment” on my husband and family members (how grateful I am for them believing in me!), and to see results, I realized nutrition is SO much more powerful than I realized.
+When I began to “experiment” on my husband and family members (how grateful I am for them all believing in me!), and was actually seeing results, I realized that nutrition is SO much more powerful than I realized!!

 What Does Functional Nutrition Mean?

-Functional nutrition is a shift in how we typically look at disease.
+Functional nutrition is a shift in how we typically look at diseases like arthritis.
 In a nutshell, it asks “Why?”